KuechlerO/clingen-deployment/README.md

 requires SSL certificates.

 Refer to the `baserow` role to see how it is used in action.

+Using the role on a new host will require a key id and hmac key for certbot.
+These can be obtained through [netz-pki](https://netz-pki.charite.de/) at Charité.

 ### Issues with copying templates as unprivileged users